satya19977/DevSecOps/README.md

 <h3>Objective</h3>

-    Integrate GitLeaks into our pipeline to check if our code exposes passwords, tokens and any other credentials
+    Integrate practices into our pipeline to check if our code exposes passwords, tokens, scans application for vulnerabilities such as SQL Injections, XSS Scripting etc

 <h3>Code</h3>